Federal Verification Updates

 - Scroll down the middle column and select the “Financial Aid System” link.

-Dependents student must have their parents sign their worksheet as well.
+Dependents students must have their parents sign their worksheets as well.

-This includes both parents, student and student’s spouse if applicable.
+This includes both parents, the student, and the student’s spouse (if applicable).

 - Recommended to use the IRS Data Retrieval Tool (DRT) which transfers your IRS tax information directly into your FAFSA.

-- A signed 2019 Federal Tax Return – including Schedule 1, 2 and/or 3 if applicable.
+- A signed copy of the 2021 Federal Tax Return – including Schedule 1, 2, and/or 3 if applicable.

 Non-Tax Filers Must Submit Income Earned From Work.
-This includes both parents, students and student’s spouse if applicable.
+This includes both parents, students, and the student’s spouse if applicable.

-- Signed statement of all earnings must be included on verification worksheet.
+- Signed statement of all earnings must be included on the verification worksheet.